marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

     Recursive cloning only when the probability of call being executed exceeds the parameter.

+  .. gcc-param:: ipa-cp-profile-count-base

+    When using :option:`-fprofile-use` option, IPA-CP will consider the measured execution count of a call graph edge at this percentage position in their histogram as the basis for its heuristics calculation.

   .. gcc-param:: ipa-cp-recursive-freq-factor

     The number of times interprocedural copy propagation expects recursive